Alternative Programs for People Who Don't Qualify for Food Stamps

 - Certain individuals may not meet the requirements to qualify for food stamps.
 Find out about additional programs that may offer free or low-cost food items.

-As of March 2021, approximately 18 million adults in the United States surveyed reported some form of food hardship.
+As of March 2023, approximately 41 million people in the United States surveyed reported some form of food hardship.
 The Supplemental Nutrition Assistance Program (SNAP) provides financial assistance to individuals who meet certain income criteria, but not all people qualify.

 Are There Other Programs If I Don’t Qualify for Food Stamps?